Transfer and Prior Learning Credit

 Credit by examination is acceptable in lieu of all General Education requirements except College Writing I (ENG-0170) and College Writing II (ENG-0170).
 These two courses are required of all students enrolled in the School of Professional Studies.

 After enrolling in the School of Professional Studies, you may seek approval from your program to receive credit by examination.
-For more information about DSST exams, click here.
-To learn more about obtaining credit by examination through CLEP exams, click here.
+Both DSST and CLEP exams are acceptable.
 Contact your program's director for more information.